jeremyong/klein/docs/api/kln_point.md

 #### void  [load](#structkln_1_1point_1a805739dde6d772f5b228cce5b95ef13f)(float * data) noexcept  {#structkln_1_1point_1a805739dde6d772f5b228cce5b95ef13f}

-Fast load from a pointer to an array of four floats with layout `(w, z, y, x)`  where `w`  occupies the lowest address in memory.
+Fast load from a pointer to an array of four floats with layout `(w, x, y, z)`  where `w`  occupies the lowest address in memory.

 !!! tip
     This load operation is more efficient that modifying individual